Getting the Most Out of Your Advising Relationship

 Advisors are also professors within their departments, so another great way to get some natural face time with them is by being a student in one of their classes.
 This way, you will see them 2-3 times each week, they will get to know your name and face, and when you meet one-on-one there will be a shared experience that you can talk about.

-Another method of deepening the advisor/advisee relationship is done through the “Take a Prof to Lunch” cards that the Student Life office provides.
-These are cards that can be picked up in advance, and with them you can take your professor to the Dinning Commons for lunch.
+Another method of deepening the advisor/advisee relationship is done through the “Take a Professor to Lunch” program that the Student Life office provides.
+Schedule your lunch in advance with your advisor, then you can treat him/her to the Dining Commons for lunch.
 Over lunch you can chat about anything that comes to mind: major decisions, class topics, your life and struggles, so that your professor can get to know you a bit better.
 That way, when you meet for your advising meetings to register for classes, your professor can help you choose classes that might best suit your needs.

 Tip 3: Your advisors are people too